This week’s recreation calendar, highlights and scoreboard

 River Hills Men's Golf Association

-3-22 - Team Play: 1- Ray Canapini, Bob Lind, George Rickard, Regis Stanley Closest to the pin #6 Steve Ellis #15 Bob Hiltzheimer.
+3/29 - Team Play 1- Ray Canapini, George Pravata, Doug Schenk, Bert Yap; Closest to the pin : #6 Dave Livingstone #15 Bert Yap.

 South Strand Veterans/Elks